Vien Van

 Courses

 Introduction to advanced numerical methods such as finite-difference, finite-element and spectral-domain techniques for solving partial differential equations.
-Simulations of nanoscale systems involving multiphysics or coupled differential equations involving electron and thermal transport phenomena, electrodynamics, MEMS, and process simulation, graphical methods for 3D visualization of simulation data.
-Examples from applied areas of nanoengineering to demonstrate computational methods for understanding complex physical phenomena and for designing and simulating nanoscale devices and systems.
-Prerequisites: ECE 341 or MATH 309 or 311.
+Simulations of systems involving multiphysics, such as electron and thermal transport, electrodynamics, MEMS, and process simulation, graphical methods for 3D visualization of simulation data.
+Examples from applied areas of electrical engineering to demonstrate computational methods for understanding complex physical phenomena and for simulating and modelling devices and systems.
+Prerequisites: ECE 341 or MATH 309 or MATH 311.
 Credit may be obtained in only one of ECE 452 or E E 445.

 ECE 471 - Photonics I